We are going to highlight some worthy-to-keep ideas that managed at least once, to sneak out from our kitchen and because of that, we made mistakes.

 In the end details (good or bad ones) make the difference, including when it comes to cooking a cut of steak.
 So we will move more into all of these in what’s next.

-- A leaner cut of meat does not mean a tastier steak on your table.
+A leaner cut of meat does not mean a tastier steak on your table.

 That bit of fat or marbling will make the best of your steak.
 So keep in mind that good marbling is an indicator of high-quality good meat.
 When giving a choice between a lean and fatty cut of meat, most people will err on the side of the lean one.

 When choosing a cut of meat, especially when it’s about premium price tag steaks.
 Knowing details like the origin of the meat could be so much worth it.

 Before cooking it, is a good thing because it keeps you away from overcooking the steak.

-4. Keep the steak’s surface dry as possible.
+Keep the steak’s surface dry as possible.
 Clean the excess moisture with a paper towel.

 The magic of your steak (mired reaction) happens at 300 degrees which are easily achieved by most any grill or sear process.
-However, if the surface of the steak is wet when you start to cook it, the temperature of the steak will stop raising at 212 degrees until the water (moisture) boils off and only after that, the temperature rises again at 300 degrees and the mired reaction start coming into place.
+However, if the surface of the steak is wet when you start to cook it; the temperature of the steak will stop raising at 212 degrees until the water (moisture) boils off and only after that, the temperature rises again at 300 degrees and the mired reaction start coming into place.

 So don’t rinse the cut of meat because it will just take off the myoglobin, the steak’s juice that gets fast into mired reaction.
 Any water on the steak will require the boiling reaction to come into place first.

-5. Superficial salt and pepper seasoning won’t give enough flavor to your cut of meat.
+Superficial salt and pepper seasoning won’t give enough flavor to your cut of meat.

 If you use either of these or any other oil with a similar smoke point, the oil will start smoking and give a bad flavor to your steak.

-7. Flipping the steak once per 30 seconds is not a wrong thing as others may think.
+Flipping the steak once per 30 seconds is not a wrong thing as others may think.

 Now that you have, all these useful details in your pocket, keep them closer next time and don’t let them go away from your kitchen.
 Also feel free to check our How-to section for more tips and tricks.